Tiny-Earth/DemoSite/site/src/intro.md

 !!! compat ""
     - Explain why it is important for students to learn the facets of science.
     - Examine how your current course schedule engages students in the facets of science.
-    - Commit to the facets of science you want your future course schedule to embody.
+    - Commit to the facets of science you want your course schedule to embody.
     - Understand key concepts and principles:
         - The facets of science include much more than the facts of science.
         - The facets of science include thinking like a scientist, using the tools of a scientist, and communicating like a scientist.